theblokc/tba-evm-cohort-0/session-05/README.md

 ## 🧠 Objectives

 By the end of this session, participants will be able to:
-- [Objective 1 — e.g., Understand the basics of blockchain and its key components]
-- [Objective 2 — e.g., Set up a local development environment]
-- [Objective 3 — e.g., Write and deploy a simple smart contract]
+- [Objective 1 — Interacting with Smart Contracts by Building a Mini DApp (Public Notepad) with Next.js]

 ---